-Regional Associations are forums which represent the interests of co-operatives that face challenges distinct to their communities.
-Eight regional associations exist.
-These associations provide a grouping of co-operatives in a particular area a forum to network and liaise on a number of matters of common interest.
+Regional Forums provide a grouping of co-operatives in a particular area with a forum to network and liaise on a number of matters of common interest as well as discuss issues of importance with CEHL.
 They can also provide useful support and advice for co-operatives and their members, and have a social element to their activities.

 Co-operatives Board of Directors

 Co-operatives are managed by a Board of Directors, elected by members.
 These Boards are responsible under co-operatives legislation for the management and administration of the co-operative.
-Co-operatives may adopt a model whereby all members are Directors, or decide to bring on board an independent Director to assist in the running of the co-operative.
+Co-operatives may adopt a model whereby all members are Directors.
 The level of responsibility for the day-to-day management of the co-operative depends on whether the CERC or CMC model is applied.

-As well as the Board of Directors, Co-operatives may choose to have a number of sub-committees including Finance, Administration, House inspection, Maintenance, Policy adoption, Tenant selection and induction.
+As well as the Board of Directors, Co-operatives may choose to have a number of sub-committees including Finance, Administration, House inspection, Maintenance, Policy adoption, Tenant/member selection and induction.